Comparisons12 min read

 What Smartsheet Actually Does Well

-Smartsheet's core genius is that it looks and feels like a spreadsheet but behaves like a project management platform.
-The grid is the hero here.
-You've got rows, columns, formulas (actual cell formulas like =SUMIF, =VLOOKUP), and conditional formatting — all inside a tool that also does Gantt charts, automations, and dashboards.
+Smartsheet's core strength is that it looks and feels like a spreadsheet but acts like a project management platform.
+The grid is front and center.
+You've got rows, columns, real formulas (like =SUMIF, =VLOOKUP), and conditional formatting — all inside a tool that also handles Gantt charts, automations, and dashboards.

-For teams that live in spreadsheets, the adoption rate is dramatically higher than any other PM tool.
-That's not a small thing at enterprise scale, where user adoption is usually the graveyard where software investments go to die.
-I'd rather see a team hitting 80% adoption on a "good enough" tool than 25% adoption on the theoretically perfect one.
-The math always favors adoption.
+For teams that live in spreadsheets, adoption rates jump dramatically compared to any other PM tool.
+That's not a small thing at enterprise scale, where adoption is usually where software investments go to fail.
+After using it for a week, you see the difference: I'd rather see a team hitting 80% adoption on a "good enough" tool than 25% adoption on the theoretically perfect one.
+The math always backs adoption.

-WorkApps is a feature worth calling out — and one that I think is genuinely underappreciated in most comparisons.
-You can bundle multiple Smartsheet sheets, reports, and dashboards into a mini-application with a custom navigation, essentially building a lightweight internal app without writing a single line of code.
-Enterprise teams use this for everything from project portals to vendor tracking hubs.
+WorkApps deserves a call-out — and honestly, it's underrated in most comparisons.
+You can bundle multiple Smartsheet sheets, reports, and dashboards into a mini-application with custom navigation, basically building a lightweight internal app without writing code.
+Enterprise teams use this for everything from project portals to vendor tracking.
 (Side note: I've seen solo ops managers build things in WorkApps that would have taken a small dev team two sprints to ship.
 It's that capable.)

-Smartsheet Bridge is the automation and integration engine for complex enterprise workflows.
+Smartsheet Bridge powers automation and integrations for complex enterprise workflows.
 It handles conditional logic, branching automations, and connects to enterprise systems like Salesforce, Jira, and ServiceNow in ways that go well beyond basic Zapier-style connections.

-The reporting and dashboards are solid.
-Widget-based dashboards pull live data from multiple sheets, and the report builder is flexible enough for most BI-adjacent use cases without needing a separate tool.
+The reporting and dashboards hold their own.
+Widget-based dashboards pull live data from multiple sheets, and the report builder is flexible enough for most reporting use cases without needing a separate tool.

 Smartsheet Pricing

-• Free: 1 user, 2 sheets (barely usable for enterprise evaluation — honestly, just go straight to the trial)
+• Free: 1 user, 2 sheets (barely useful for enterprise evaluation — honestly, skip it and go straight to the trial)

 • Pro: ~$12/user/month (up to 10 users)